User Guide

 Have you ever wanted to input commands similar to one that you have just inputted?
 With command traversal provided in QuickContacts, you will never have to copy and paste commands ever again.

-arrow keys on your keyboard to go to the previous and next command
+All you have to do is to hit the UP and DOWN arrow keys on your keyboard to go to the previous and next command

 respectively.
 It is as simple as that!